 Check out the full changelog below.

-Class components can bail out from rendering when their input props are the same using PureComponent
+React.memo Class components can bail out from rendering when their input props are the same using PureComponent or shouldComponentUpdate.
+Now you can do the same with function components by wrapping them in React.memo.

 const MyComponent = React.memo(function MyComponent(props) {/* only rerenders if props change */});

-You may have seen Dan’s talk about React Suspense at JSConf Iceland.
-Now you can use the Suspense component to do code-splitting by wrapping a dynamic import in a call to React.lazy()
+React.lazy: Code-Splitting with Suspense You may have seen Dan’s talk about React Suspense at JSConf Iceland.
+Now you can use the Suspense component to do code-splitting by wrapping a dynamic import in a call to React.lazy().

 import React, {lazy, Suspense} from 'react';const OtherComponent = lazy(() => import('./OtherComponent'));function MyComponent() {return (<Suspense fallback={<div>Loading...</div>}><OtherComponent /></Suspense>);}